prisms-center/prismspf-manual/user_manual/app_files/app_files.md

 ```

 ## nucleation.cc
-The 'nucleation.cc' file is also an optional file that is only needed when explcit nucleation is needed for the application.
+The nucleation.cc file is also an optional file that is only needed when explicit nucleation is needed for the application.
 It contains the function getNucleationProbability, which calculates the probability of nucleation in a given volume element ```dV``` at a particular point in space ```p``` at time ```this-$>$currentTime```.
-Please refer to Note 3 [on the input file page ](https://prisms-center.github.io/phaseField/doxygen_files/input_file.html) for a description of the nucleation model in PRISMS-PF.
+Please refer to Note 6 [on the input file page ](https://prisms-center.github.io/phaseField/doxygen_files/input_file.html) for a description of the nucleation model in PRISMS-PF.

-The values of the primary field variables can be accessed through the ```variable_value``` input, using the variable index from 'equations.c'.
-Only variables where set_need_value_nucleation was set to true in the loadVariableAttributes function in 'equations.cc' can be accessed.
+The values of the primary field variables can be accessed through the ```variable_value``` input, using the variable index from equations.cc.
+Only variables where set_need_value_nucleation was set to true in the loadVariableAttributes function in equations.cc can be accessed.

 Here is getNucleationProbability from the nucleationModel application:
 ```